RE-Pepper/RE-Pepper/Readme.md

 It is also fork from RedPepper on 3dsdecomp's github, massively upgrading the way it works.
 This decompilation targets the European version, but multiversion support was added and is experimental.

+> [!IMPORTANT]
+> Reminder: **this will not produce a playable game.** This project will not allow you to play the game if you don't already own it.

-> [!INFO]
+> [!NOTE]
 > Current state of the project:
 > Quite a few things were discovered, so I decided to reset the progress (for now).
 This means that I am moving individual files back into compilation, but checking and fixing some things.

-> [!IMPORTANT]
-> Reminder: **this will not produce a playable game.** This project will not allow you to play the game if you don't already own it.

 > [!NOTE]
 > This project was built in a way that allows for easy customization.
 If this were to be forked for another game, MIT License applies to the toolchain.
 The decompiled code is CC0.